From Liouville equation to universal quantum control: A study of generating ultra highly squeezed states: Universal quantum control with time-dependent Hermitian Hamiltonian

 With $\hat{H}_{\rm rot}(t)$ in Eq.~(\ref{HamMuStaDiaApp}), the stationary ancillary operators $\hat{\mu}_k(0)$ and $\hat{\mu}_k^\dagger(0)$ are decoupled from all other operators, i.e., $\hat{\mu}_j(0)$ and $\hat{\mu}_j^\dagger(0)$ for $j\neq k$.
 Then by the Dyson series~\cite{Dyson1949TheRadiation} or the Magnus expansion~\cite{Blanes2009Magnus}, the time evolution operator in the stationary ancillary representation can be written as

-Despite it is generally hard to calculate the elements $h_{jm}(t)$, they are not relevant to the exact dynamics of the system once the initial state is fully determined by $\hat{\mu}_k(0)$.
+Despite the elements $h_{jm}(t)$ are generally hard to be evaluated, they are not relevant to the exact dynamics of the system once the initial state is fully determined by $\hat{\mu}_k(0)$.
 By the Heisenberg equation with $\hat{U}_{\rm rot}(t)$ in Eq.~(\ref{UStaDia}), the dynamics of the ancillary operators $\hat{\mu}_k(0)$ and $\hat{\mu}_k^\dagger(0)$ are found to be

 According to Eqs.~(\ref{Unitrans}) and (\ref{HamMuSta}), the dynamics of $\hat{\mu}_k(0)$ and $\hat{\mu}_k^\dagger(0)$ in the original picture can be obtained as

 which takes the same form as Eq.~(\ref{HermDynOri}).